Typical A-level offer

 - Writing Science Fiction And Fantasy

-- Have the ability to express ideas and communicate information effectively in a broad range of contexts;
+- the ability to express ideas and communicate information effectively in a broad range of contexts;

-- Offer outstanding skills in creating, forming and manipulating the written word;
+- outstanding skills in creating, forming and manipulating the written word;

-- Demonstrate excellent creative thinking, informed by critical rigour;
+- excellent creative thinking, informed by critical rigour;

-- Have a proven ability to work both independently and as part of a team;
+- a proven ability to work both independently and as part of a team;

-- Exhibit excellent time-management and organisational skills, including the ability to meet deadlines;
+- excellent time-management and organisational skills, including the ability to meet deadlines;

-- Possess self-motivation and self-reliance and have the ability to develop appropriate and effective strategy;
+- self-motivation and self-reliance and have the ability to develop appropriate and effective strategies;

-- Have valuable research skills that are trans-disciplinary and adaptable to any research context.
+- valuable research skills that are trans-disciplinary and adaptable to any research context.